 Stay in a simple hotel with swimming pool, restaurant and en suite bathrooms.

-Kivi Milimani Hotel (2 nts) - Swimming Pool - (B)
+Kivi Milimani Hotel (2 nts) - Breakfast included - Swimming Pool

 You leave Nairobi early as you have a relatively long drive day ahead today.
 You overland through Kenya and cross the border into northern Tanzania on our way to Arusha.